sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/location-watch.include.rst

     the changes in the monitored path and compare snapshots, a record of any changes, in a monitored folder.

+    When set to zero or a negative number, the default value is used.

 stable_interval
 ^^^^^^^^^^^^^^^